CEO Light & Warmth Award Nomination Tips

-Matthew’s ‘HHonors HHeroes’ program was instrumental in driving up HHonors Benefits scores 10%.
+Matthew's ‘Hilton Honors Heroes' program was instrumental in driving up Hilton Honors Benefits scores 10%.
 Comment cards pour in regularly praising Matthew.
-One Diamond guest, who was new to our hotel, told us that she was ‘overwhelmed’ by Matthew’s hospitality, and would be sure to return.
-That guest has since given the hotel more than US $10,000 in repeat business.
+One Diamond Guest, who was new to our hotel, told us that she was ‘overwhelmed' by Matthew's hospitality, and would be sure to return.
+That Guest has since given the hotel more than US $10,000 in repeat business.

 Our hotel was recently honored as a Community Champion by the mayor, who specifically mentioned the youth mentoring program that Matthew helped set up.
 Because of this publicity, we recently added two new large accounts, one with a local plastics company and another with a regional hospital.
 Both clients cited the award as a reason for selecting our hotel.
 The revenue generated by this business is more than US $500,000 annually.